Sotera/GEQE/geqe-ml/README.md

 Analyze geo-located temporal text data to identify locations of a similar nature

 ## Structure
-You can find a white paper at the root of this project to explain the design concept, scenarios in which the tool is expected to perform well (and where it will struggle) and a description of scenarios where various parts of the tool ought be used.
+You can find a white paper in the docs folder to explain the design concept, scenarios in which the tool is expected to perform well (and where it will struggle) and a description of scenarios where various parts of the tool ought be used.